Sándor Lezsák: Political career

 The Hungarian Democratic Forum (MDF) was founded in his garden on 27 September 1987.
 Between 1989 and 1990 he was responsible for the Forum's election campaign.
 He was a member of its presidium since 1988.
 Between 1993 and 1994 he was managing deputy chairman, from 2 March 1996 to 30 January 1999 he was president, and since then, he was vice president of the Hungarian Democratic Forum until he was excluded from his party.
-He has been an MP since April 1994 (1994: county list, 1998 and 2002: Constituency 3, Tiszakécske, Bács-Kiskun County).
+He was an MP since April 1994 (1994: county list, 1998 and 2002: Constituency 3, Tiszakécske, Bács-Kiskun County).

 From September 1996 to June 1998, and from September 1998 to May 2002, he was Parliamentary faction Leader of the Hungarian Democratic Forum.
 In the Parliament between 1998 and 2002, he was chairman of the Education and Science Committee.

 Since 15 May 2002, he has been a member of the Tourism Committee and deputy chairman of the Cultural and Press Committee.
 Since 22 September he chaired the Temporary Committee on Closing of Nurseries and Schools.
 In the local elections on 20 October 2002, he was elected representative to the Bács-Kiskun County Assembly, where he became co-chairman of the Cultural and Church Committee.

 On 21 June 2004, soon after the European Parliament elections, he established the Lakitelek Working Group to represent a specific political platform.
 He was excluded from MDF faction on 27 October 2004.
 From the announcement of the exclusion in the plenary sitting he continued as an independent MP and because of that he had to part with his committee membership on 20 December.

 He secured a seat in Parliament in the 2006 general elections from the Bács-Kiskun county III constituency.
 He is a member of the Committee on National Security.
 He was elected deputy speaker of the National Assembly on 8 June 2006.
+He was re-elected as MP for Kiskunfélegyháza in 2010, 2014, 2018 and 2022, and also retained his position of deputy speaker.
+He was defeated by Tisza candidate Gyula Kovács in the 2026 Hungarian parliamentary election.
+Although he secured a mandate from Fidesz–KDNP joint national list, he was forced to give up his parliamentary seat by the party's presidium.
+Nevertheless, his daughter Anna Lezsák won a mandate.